-This Permit to Enter and Investigate Property (this "Permit") is entered into this \\\\\ day of \\\\\, 20\\\, by and between the City and County of San Francisco, a municipal corporation acting by and through the San Francisco Municipal Transportation Agency ("City")

-and \\\\\\, a \\\\\ ("Permittee").

-RECITALS

-This Permit is entered into on the basis of the following facts, understandings and intentions of Permittee and City:

-A. City owns that certain real property in San Francisco, California, identified as Assessor's Parcel Number 3971-001 and commonly known as 2500 Mariposa Street in San Francisco, California (the "Property"), which is under the jurisdiction of the San Francisco Municipal Transportation Agency ("SFMTA") and further described in the attached Exhibit A.

-B. Permittee and City are parties to a Predevelopment Agreement dated \\\\\\ ("PDA"), with respect to predevelopment activities for the Project (as defined in the PDA) at the Property, including Permittee's due diligence investigation of the condition of the Property subject to the full execution of this Permit.

-C. City and Permittee wish to set forth their understandings as they relate to Permittee's entry on the Property for that due diligence investigation from time to time during the term of this Permit.
+This Permit to Enter and Investigate Property (this "Permit") is entered into this day of of , 20, by and between the City and County of San Francisco, a municipal corporation acting by and through the San Francisco Municipal Transportation Agency ("Ci ty") and, a ("Permittee"). - RECITALS This Permit is entered into on the basis of the following facts, understandings and intentions of Permittee and City: A. City owns that certain real property in San Francisco, California, identified as Assess sor's Parcel Number 3971-001 and commonly known as 2500 Mariposa Street in San Francisco, California (the "Property"), which is under the jurisdiction of the San Francisco Municipal Transportation Agency ("SFMTA") and further described in the attached Exhibit A. B. Permittee and City are parties to a Predevelopment Agreement dated ("PDA"), with respect to predevelopment activities for the Project (as defined in the PDA) a it the Property, including Permittee's due diligence investigation of the condition of the Property subject to the full execution of this Permit.
+C. City and Permittee wish to set forth their understandings as they relate to Permittee's , entry on the Property for that due diligence investigation from time to time during the term of